OpenTermsArchive/engine/scripts/release/README.md

 ### Releasing a dataset

-To release a data to the [OpenTermsArchive-versions GitHub repository](https://github.com/ambanum/OpenTermsArchive-versions/releases) run:
+To release a dataset to the [OpenTermsArchive-versions GitHub repository](https://github.com/ambanum/OpenTermsArchive-versions/releases) run:

 ```sh
 npm run release